paulian829/scytale-repo-assesment/readme.md

-Create a Volume
-First, you need to create a Docker volume.
-This volume will be mounted into both containers, enabling them to share data.
-You can create a volume using the Docker CLI:

-`docker volume create shared_volume`

 # Scytale Home Assignment
 This project consists of two main components designed to work with Docker containers: a PySpark application and a GitHub data fetching tool.
 Each component resides in its own folder (transform and extract respectively) and includes a Makefile for automating build and run processes.

 ## Prerequisites
-Before you begin, ensure you have Docker installed and running on your machine.
-Knowledge of Docker, PySpark, and GitHub APIs will be beneficial.
+Before you begin, make sure you have the following installed and configured on your system:

+- **Docker:** Ensure Docker is installed and running on your machine.
+Docker is used to containerize and run the applications.
+- **Windows Subsystem for Linux (WSL):** This project requires WSL for Windows users.
+Follow the official Microsoft documentation to install and set up WSL on your Windows system.
+- **Make:** The make command is used to automate the building and running of Docker containers through Makefiles.
+Ensure make is installed on your system.
+Linux and macOS systems usually have it pre-installed.
+Windows users can access make through WSL or other Unix-like environments.

 ## Transform
 - `/transform` - Contains the PySpark application designed to perform data transformations.